khannotations/pios/README.md

     echo hi >> out
     cat out # => 'hihi'

 We would have added things like standard input, output and error redirection, but most of it was repetitive drudgery--plus we did all that in CS 323 anyway.
-Most of our efforts were devoted to doing command history, linking and pipe.
+Most of our efforts were devoted to doing command history, linking.

 ## Command history